 Presentation to Amazon

-I’m so glad I did this course, all the tutors were massively helpful and were really great teachers.
+I’m so glad I did this UX design course based in London.
+All the tutors were massively helpful and were really great teachers.
 I’ve gained a new skill set which I’ve already found ways to apply to my current job, and one I hope I will continue to explore in the future.

-The voice design course was built in collaboration with Amazon and will start again in June 2019, learn more about this 6 week course which costs only £850 by visiting https://myuxacademy.com/courses/designing-for-voice-alexa/
+The conversational design course was built in collaboration with Amazon, learn more about this 6 week UX training which costs only £950 by visiting https://myuxacademy.com/courses/designing-for-voice-alexa/